Hochul defends Bills stadium deal, gun positions in debate

 “That was a decade ago.
 Judge me by what I’ve done because a lot of people have evolved since I took that position,” she said.
 “You know what we need?
 More people to evolve.”

-Hochul has been in office for nine and a half months after becoming governor in August when then-Gov. Andrew Cuomo resigned.
-She is seeking to become the first woman elected to New York’s highest office, but first, she has to win her party’s June 28 primary contest against U.S. Rep. Tom Suozzi of Long Island and New York City’s elected Public Advocate Jumaane Williams.
+Hochul became governor in August when then-Gov. Andrew Cuomo resigned amid allegations he sexually harassed several women, which he denied.
+She is seeking to become the first woman elected to New York’s highest office, but first she has to win her party’s June 28 primary contest against U.S. Rep. Tom Suozzi of Long Island and New York City’s elected Public Advocate Jumaane Williams.

 People are also reading…

-The governor is considered the frontrunner in the race, not only because she can claim incumbency as someone who currently holds the job, but also because she’s got hefty campaign funds and has stacked up endorsements, including the backing of the state Democratic party.
+Hochul is considered the frontrunner in the race, not only because she can claim incumbency but also because she has dominated campaign fundraising and has stacked up endorsements, including the backing of the state Democratic party.

 Williams, a former city councilman who serves as a public ombudsman, said he had been working to stop gun violence 10 years ago and said he wished Hochul had been supportive then.